How Much Does It Cost To Hire An Attorney?

-Every case is unique, because of this I do not set a specific fee for a specific type of case.
+Every case is unique and, because of this, we do not set a specific fee for a specific type of case.
 The costs of representation depend on a number of different factors including:

 - The crime or crimes the potential client is seeking representation for

 - The facts of the case

 - The criminal history of the potential client

 - What step of the criminal process the client is in

 - The specific goals, needs, and expectations of the potential client